 “Just a few more minutes,” Rowan answered, and she could feel Ariana’s concern.
 “I’m fine,” Rowan said as she did a hundred times before, and both of them knew it wasn’t true.

-Did you enjoy my ongoing story so far?
+Did you enjoy my story?
 Please let me know what you think by leaving a review!
 Thanks, CSDreamerWrite a Review